pizzajsdev/dragswag/README.md

 ### Full Example

-Here’s a complete example demonstrating the use of all the configuration options:
+Here's a complete example demonstrating the use of all the configuration options:

 ```tsx
 import { useDraggable } from 'dragswag'